manikandaraj-T-N/SimpleFormProject/README.md

 To run this project locally, follow these steps:

 1. Ensure you have Eclipse IDE for Java and a MySQL server installed on your system.

+  - Create a new project in Eclipse: Open Eclipse IDE and create a new Java project by going to File -> New -> Java Project.
+Give your project a suitable name.

+  - Copy the Java code: Create a new package within your project by right-clicking on the project folder, selecting New -> Package, and providing a package name (e.g.,     p1).
+Inside the package, create a new Java class file (e.g., Form.java) and copy the Java code you provided into that file.

+  - Copy the HTML code: Create a new HTML file (e.g., index.html) by right-clicking on the project folder, selecting New -> File, and providing the file name.
+Copy the     HTML code you provided into that file.

+  - Set up MySQL Connector/J library: Download the MySQL Connector/J JAR file from the official MySQL website (https://dev.mysql.com/downloads/connector/j/).
+Save the    JAR file to a location on your computer.

+  - Add the MySQL Connector/J library to the project: In Eclipse, right-click on your project, select Build Path -> Configure Build Path.
+In the dialog that opens, go     to the Libraries tab and click on the Add External JARs button.
+Browse to the location where you saved the MySQL Connector/J JAR file, select it, and click Open to     add it to your project's classpath.

+  - Configure project settings: Right-click on your project, select Properties, and go to the Java Build Path section.
+Make sure the MySQL Connector/J JAR file is         listed under the Libraries tab.

+  - Run the project: Right-click on the Form.java file, select Run As -> Java Application.
+This will compile and execute the Java code, launching the embedded Tomcat       server and making the web application accessible at http://localhost:8080.

+  - Remember to set up the MySQL database as described in the previous instructions and update the database connection parameters in the Form.java file if necessary.

+  - Additionally, make sure you have the necessary MySQL server installed and running on your local machine before running the project.

+  - Once you have completed these steps, you should be able to run the project and access the form through a web browser.

 2. Clone or download this repository to your local machine.